robzolkos/claude-commands/reverse.md

 3. After each response, briefly acknowledge what makes sense and probe deeper into areas that might be over-engineered
 4. Finally, provide an analysis comparing my approach to Rails best practices, highlighting where I could simplify

-Remember: 'You aren't gonna need it' (YAGNI) and 'Convention over Configuration' are core principles.
+Remember: 'You ain't gonna need it' (YAGNI) and 'Convention over Configuration' are core principles.
 Start by asking me to describe the problem.

 DO NOT provide solutions or diagnose the problem.
 You are only asking questions to clarify the problem and proposed solution.